 A gaiwan is the central part of Gong Fu Cha, used for infusing tea leaves.
-It consists of the bowl, lid, and saucer.
-A gaiwan is good to warm up tea, smell the aroma, and observe the tea leaves unfurling.
+It consists of a bowl, lid, and saucer.
+A gaiwan is good for warming up tea, smelling the aroma, and observing the tea leaves unfurling.

 Size: 3.5 x 3.9inch / 9 x 10cm

-NOTE: Gaiwan and other teaware (especially those that are made of clay) easily absorb taste and aromas and should never be washed using detergents.
+NOTE: Gaiwan and other teaware (especially those made of clay) easily absorb taste and aromas and should never be washed using detergents.